Krishanu Dey: Managerial career

-After his retirement in 1997, Dey went on to choose managerial career and coached Food Corporation of India FC.
+After his retirement in 1997, Dey went on to choose a managerial career and coached Food Corporation of India FC.
 He later managed Calcutta Football League outfit Kalighat Club in the 2000s.

 Personal life

 He lived in Naktala, a south Kolkata neighbourhood.
 In his childhood, Krishanu used to play cricket and hated playing football as it is a more physical game.
-After realizing his talent in football he started taking the sport more seriously.
-He married a girl from Naktala on 8 February 1988 and on 25 December 1990, he and his wife were blessed with a son.
-He died on 20 March 2003 following a pulmonary disorder and multi-organ failure in a Kolkata hospital.
+After realising his talent in football he started taking the sport more seriously.
+He married a girl from Naktala on 8 February 1988 and on 25 December 1990, he and his wife had a son.
+He died on 20 March 2003, following a pulmonary disorder and multi-organ failure in a city hospital.
 He is survived by his wife Sharmila 'Poni' Dey and a son Soham Dey, who is sports journalist in a leading newspaper in Kolkata.
 He has a Statue in his honor near Patuli Area in Kolkata.
 The Indian Football Association has named their under-19 football league in his memory.